Kingsport’s Coughlin catches historic Pujols homer - NewsBreak

 Kingsport principal, Johnson City supervisor finalists for statewide education awards

 NASHVILLE — Kyle Loudermilk of Kingsport City Schools is a finalist for Tennessee Principal of the Year, and Greg Wallace of Johnson City Schools is a finalist for Supervisor of the Year.
-On Thursday, the Tennessee Department of Education announced the nine finalists for the 2022-23 Tennessee Principal of...
+Thursday, the Tennessee Department of Education announced the nine finalists for the 2022-23 Tennessee Principal of the...

 New Christian school campus opens in Johnson City